-• To encode the employability importance of the role of microorganisms in food industries both in beneficial and harmful ways.

-- This course aims to provide instruction in the general principles of food microbiology. - Hands on practicals complimented with an industry-based project, give a real-world perspective to microbiological challenges faced by the food industry. - The course covers the microbiology of food preservation and food commodities; principles and methods for the microbiological examination of foods and microbiological quality control. - To develop an understanding of the major principles of and current issues in the several topical areas that collectively constitute Food Microbiology - It will helps the students to understand the dairy Technology.
+- To encode the employability importance of the role of microorganisms in food industries both in beneficial and harmful ways. - This course aims to provide instruction in the general principles of food microbiology. - Hands on practicals complimented with an industry-based project, give a real-world perspective to microbiological challenges faced by the food industry. - The course covers the microbiology of food preservation and food commodities; principles and methods for the microbiological examination of foods and microbiological quality control. - To develop an understanding of the major principles of and current issues in the several topical areas that collectively constitute Food Microbiology - It will helps the students to understand the dairy Technology.

-- 1. Provides job oriented information about the role of microorganisms in many food, and beverage industries both in production and spoilage processes. - 2.
-Develop job based output on industrial based technologies on Food microbiology. - 3.
+- 1. Provides job-oriented information about the role of microorganisms in many foods, and beverage industries both in production and spoilage processes. - 2.
+Develop job-based output on industrial based technologies on Food microbiology. - 3.
 It will explain the interactions between microorganisms and the food environment, and factors influencing their growth and survival. - 4.
 Discuss the microbiology of different types of food commodities. - 5.
-Explain why microbiological quality control programmes are necessary in food production. - 6.
-Students able to describe mode of food intoxication in human.
+Students are able to identify the pathogens from spoiled food - 6.
+Explain why the microbiological quality control programmes are necessary in food production.

-Natural flora and source of contamination of foods in general.
-Intrinsic and extrinsic factors that affect growth and survival of microbes in foods.
+Natural flora and source of contamination of foods in general.Intrinsic and extrinsic factors that affect growth and survival of microbes in foods.
 Microbial spoilage of various foods - Spoilage of vegetables, fruits, meat, eggs, milk and butter, bread, canned Foods

 Principles of food preservation.
-Physical methods of food preservation: temperature (low, high, canning, and drying)irradiation, hydrostatic pressure, high voltage pulse, microwave processing and aseptic packaging.
-Chemical methods of food preservation: salt, sugar, organic acids, SO2, nitrite and nitrates, antibiotics and bacteriocins, sterilization of dry heat, moist heat, chemical, physical and radiation.
+Physical methods of food preservation: temperature (low, high, canning, and drying), irradiation, hydrostatic pressure, high voltage pulse, microwave processing and aseptic packaging.
+Chemical methods of food preservation: salt, sugar, organic acids, SO2, nitrite and nitrates, antibiotics and bacteriocins, sterilization of dry heat, moist heat, chemical, physical and radition.